 House cats kill insects, birds, small mammals like mice, and anything else they can get their paws on.
 Domesticated cats still have the natural killing instinct.
 Felines are hunters.
 So are humans.
 We’re meat-eaters.
 The difference is, most humans don’t kill the cows, chickens, lambs, or pigs they eat themselves.

-According to USA today, both feral and domestic cats kill up to 3.7 billions birds a year.
+According to USA today, both feral and domestic cats kill up to 3.7 billions birds a year, and 6.9 to 20.7 smaller mammals.
 Cats kill more mice and insects than birds because killing birds is difficult.
 Birds can fly.
 Mice and insects can’t.

 Where I live, I see a mouse or rat once in several years.
 Feral cats had killed most of the mice and rats.
 Stray and house cats alike kill insects, but cockroaches multiply so fast, the cats can’t bring their numbers down.